 Here’s a quick comparison of some of the best-known black cards in the industry.
 This list has been updated for 2014.
 The very last one on this list you might have a chance at actually qualifying for!

 You can get a Centurion card if you spend over $250,000 a year and it attracts a very high annual fee – a one-time initiation fee of $5,000, plus $2,500 annually.
 It has no preset credit limit.
 You also need to pay your outstanding balance every month.
 This is by far the most popular and sought-after black credit card out there, and when people say “The Black Card,” they’re probably talking about this one.
 American Express is a CreditCardForum advertising partner.

 Merrill Accolades American Express Card

-Previously branded as the Bank of America Accolades, it was switched over to the Merrill Lynch label about 3 years ago, after BofA acquired them during the recession.
+Previously branded as the Bank of America Accolades, it was switched over to the Merrill Lynch label a few years back, after BofA acquired them during the recession.
 The card comes with a spending limit of up to $500,000 and has a relatively reasonable annual fee of $295 (which is waived if you keep at least $250k in your Merrill brokerage account).
 Even though this is a black card by color, the benefits and perks are more comparable to the American Express Platinum.
 Even though the Accolades has been out for several years, it has yet to gain much prestige or popularity.